Ohio Farm Country

 The future president began his political career by being elected to Congress while still in the army in 1864, not taking his seat until the Civil War was over.
 Hayes was nominated as the Republican candidate for president in the 1876 election versus Samuel J. Tilden.
 If you think the 2000 election of President George W. Bush was a mess, the 1876 election has it beat hands down!
 Interestingly, as in 2000, the election turned largely on the votes of Florida.
 It was impossible to determine who would have won a fair election there, as repeat voting, stuffed ballot boxes, Democratic ballots printed with the Republican symbol (to trick illiterate voters), and delayed and altered returns all came into play.
 The Republican-controlled state election board eventually threw out 15,000 votes, 13,000 of which were Democrat.
 Similar shenanigans occurred in North Carolina, South Carolina and Louisana.
 Both the Republican and the Democrat electors met in these states, voted, and forwarded their conflicting votes to Washington, D.C.
 In the end, both Tilden and Hayes claimed the same 20 electoral votes so that Congress had to settle the election.
 While the Constitution provides that the Vice President shall count the votes of the electoral college and announce the winner, President Ulysses Grant had appointed the new Vice President after the previous man died.
 Many in Congress did not want this appointee to decide, so they disregarded the Constitution and created a special committee to settle the crisis!
 The resulting eight-to-seven majority eventually ruled that Rutherford B. Hayes won the election, but not until March of the next year.
 In the meantime there was a lot of backroom dealing, filibusters, and even a bill offered to name the Secretary of State as the Acting President until a new election could be held!

 Ohio has been the home of more presidents than any other state, eight.
 We previously saw the Harding Home and Tomb in Marion and the Garfield Monument in Cleveland.
 But enough politics, let’s see what else Fremont has to offer.
 If you’re here in August, you could visit the Sandusky County Fair.
 It has been held since 1852, and since 1871 at the present site.
 The fairgrounds still has three of its original structures remaining: the Commercial Building, the Historical Building and the Secretary's Office.
 It also has an 1884 barn painted with the Ohio state bicentennial logo.
 One of the more unusual aspects of the grounds is that the Fremont Speedway auto racetrack is located here.
 The speedway just completed its 62nd year, so we could have enjoyed both the fair and some races back in 1962.
 The original track was almost flat and was just over 1/10 of a mile around, but it has been much improved and now offers a semi-banked, 1/3 mile oval.
 For many years it had one of the few women race promoters in the country, when, after her husband's sudden death in 1962, Dot Stelter decided to continue operating the track.
 Darl Harrison was the 1960-61 and 1962 track champion, and went on to win the 1969 IMCA Sprint Car Championship, and was the 1971 USAC Rookie of the Year.
 The Sprint cars are still the main attraction at the track.
+(More racing news at our "Off to the Races" page.)

 Enjoy some highlights from the 1962 Daytona 500, a much longer race than any you would see at the Fremont Speedway.